claws-lab/few-shot-adversarial-robustness/README.md

-# few-shot-robustness-nlp
+# few-shot-adversarial-robustness
-CLAWS project on few-shot robustness in NLP

-This is the implementation of the paper [Adversarial Robustness of Prompt-based Few-Shot Learning for Natural Language Understanding](paper link).
+Code for ACL'23 Findings paper on 'Adversarial Robustness of Prompt-based Few-Shot Learning for Natural Language Understanding'

 ## Quick links